 Can You Become an Engineer Without an Engineering Degree?

-Focusing first on civil engineering, this is currently one of the harder fields to enter into without an engineering degree.
+Focusing first on civil engineering, this is currently one of the harder fields to enter into without a degree in engineering.
 Most civil engineers need to be licensed as Professional Engineers (PEs) in order to be allowed to stamp official plans.
 In order to get this license, at least a bachelor's in engineering is required.
 With that said, it is still plausible that you could become a subset of a civil engineer without a degree.
 Most of these cases are going to require years of hard work at one company that allows you to increase throughout the ranks of the field without formal education.
 For example, construction worker to foreman to drafter to engineer.
 The occurrences of this advancement in civil engineering will be few and far between.
 The easiest entry to this profession would be simply to get a civil engineering degree.
+There is a good reason for such a high requirements - a person without appropirate knowledge can cause quite a mess during a construction project.

 Mechanical engineers aren't quite as regulated of a profession as civil engineering when it comes to licensing.
 The quick answer is that you could become a mechanical engineer without a degree in that field, but again, a degree in something technical is usually required.
+This is a great news for any undergraduate student as it allows you to start working before you finish a university program.
 If you wanted to get into mechanical engineering without any college education you would need to demonstrate years of proficiency and skill in the field.
+Some companies will even encourage promising graduate and undergraduate students to apply for such a job.
+It will help the development of your skills while the company will get an experienced worker as soon as he or she finishes university courses.
 Even then, an employer might still require you to get a formal degree as part of the job.
 Compared to civil engineering, you can get into mechanical engineering without a degree in the field with ease, but the best way is still to get a degree.

 [Image Source: NASA Goddard Space Flight Center via Flickr]

 Lastly, electrical engineering.
 We saved this one for last because it is probably the easiest field to get into without a degree at all, assuming you can demonstrate proficiency.
 Electrical engineering is a field that can largely be learned through hard work and experimentation, to a greater extent than other engineering fields.
-Someone can get started building electronics in their garage and eventually gain enough proficiency to be hired in the field.
+Someone can get started building various things in their garage and eventually gain enough proficiency to be hired in the field.
 This isn't to discount the large advantage that presents itself with having an electrical engineering degree, rather it is to highlight that hard work can get you into this engineering field more than any other.
+This makes sense given that this specific field is dependent on the creativity of your projects and final technology that you can produce.
+Unlike other engineering sciences, where the final product has to adhere to certain quality standards, electrical engineering is all about inventing new systems, services, and products.
+One of the best careers for those who like to tinker but don't like to study.